mikepqr/real-estate-scrape/README.md

 bouncing, which gives you a good idea how much to trust the current value (probably good to 10-20% at most).

-## Adding a new site

-To add a new site:

- - add an entry in `sites.json`
- - set `xpath` to the xpath containing the piece of data you want to collect
- - export the `<NAME>_URL` environment variable, where `<NAME>` should be replaced with the upper case version of the `"name"` field in sites.json.
- - if you want to keep the history in `data.csv` manually edit its header to add the new site (otherwise `data.csv` will be overwritten with an empty table).

 ## Caveats

  - The Zillow scraper doesn't work if the house is on the market.
 The page